 Tourism was also an increasingly important industry in Southampton.
-In 1988 a 13th-century merchant’s house was opened as a museum.
+In 1988 a Medieval Merchant’s House was opened as a museum.
 In 1996 an oceanography center opened in Southampton.

 Then in 1997, Southampton was made a unitary authority.

 In the 21st century, Southampton continues to flourish.
 In 2000 West Quay shopping mall opened.
 It was followed by Westquay Watermark in 2017.
-In 2020 the population of Southampton was 251,000.
+Meanwhile, SeaCity Museum opened in 2012.

 In 2022 the population of Southampton was 249,000.